DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/ur_setup.rst

 |

-Before running the program, the user needs to make sure that the robot is connected to the right IP and port.
+Before running the program, you would need to make sure that the robot is connected to the right IP and port.
 Go to “Connected==socket_open…” under chushiconnected and change the IP address to the same network as the virtual network (or the network the real robot is on), and change the port to 6969 (or the same port as the Hercules program on the server-side).

 .. image:: Images/ur_ip.png
     :align: center